SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/follow-up/resend.md

 Here you can filter and select the recipients with the status **Bounced** and **Sent**, for example.

 You can filter the recipients list by using the filter button in the bottom-right corner of the screen.
-And you can select the recipients you want to resend your mailing to by clicking the box in the far-left column of the recipients list.
+And you can select the recipients you want to resend your mailing to by clicking the box in leftmost column of the recipients list.

-![To resend a mailing, you can filter the status of the contacts by clicking the Filter button in the bottom-right corner, and select them in the column on the left-hand side -screenshot][img2]
+![Filter the status of the contacts when resending a mailing -screenshot][img2]

 Once you’ve selected all the recipients, click on the **Actions** button and select **Resend to selected**.